PlanQK/planqk-platform-docs/src/docs/service-platform.md

     <img height="200px" alt="marketplace-service-overview" src="./assets/marketplace-service-overview.png">

 3. Select a service you want to subscribe to and navigate to its details page
 4. Select the pricing plan that suits you and click on the "Subscribe" button of the respective pricing plan.
-A modal dialog will show up
+A dialog box will show up

     <img width="40%" alt="select-pricing-plan" src="./assets/select-pricing-plan.png">